hydraulic-institute/edb/source/06_section-VI/02_pump-curves.md

 # Worked Examples

-### Example 1)
+### Example 1 (U.S. Units):

-A booster pump is designed to operate at <units us = "1800 GPM and 135 ft., with a speed of 1740 RPM.
+A booster pump is designed to operate at 1800 GPM and 135 ft., with a speed of 1740 RPM.
 Due to fluctuating flows the booster pump is equipped with a Variable
 Frequency Drive which reduces the pump speed by 10% during low flow conditions.
-Using the Pump Curve below and the Affinity Laws, generate the pump curve for low flow conditions and the new pumping conditions." metric = "0.114 m3/s and 41.148 m, with a speed of 1740 RPM.
-Due to fluctuating flows the booster pump is equipped with a Variable
-Frequency Drive which reduces the pump speed by 10% during low flow conditions.
-Using the Pump Curve below and the Affinity Laws, generate the pump curve for low flow conditions and the new pumping conditions."/>
+Using the pump curve below and the affinity rules, generate the pump curve for low flow conditions and the new pumping conditions.

 =/=
 title:
-data-us:  total-head-feet.csv
+data: total-head-feet.csv
-data-metric: total-head-meters.csv
 x: 1
 series: 2
 series_title_index: 0